seidelj/uchicago_pgg/README.md

 $ source venv/bin/activate
 ```

-If you are not familiar with virtual environments, the basic idea is that any python packages or environmental variables required for this application will be specific and stored in the same location as this project on your local machine.
+If you are not familiar with virtual environments, the basic idea is to avoid this application's dependencies interfering with any other Python applications on your machine.
+Similarly, it will keep any future Python applications you install from interfering with this application.
 If the environment is 'active' you'll see '(venv)' on your terminal's command line.

 Deactivate your virtual environment and set the required environment variables.
 ```
 (venv)$ deactivate
 ```

-In a text editor, open the file venv/bin/activate.
-(The venv folder was created when you ran the command `pyvenv venv`.
-It will be located in the project's root directory).
+In a text editor, open the file venv/bin/activate, which was created when you ran `pyvenv venv`.
 At the bottom of the file, add the following lines.
 You should choose your own value for OTREE_ADMIN_PASSWORD, which will the password used to sign into the administrative portion of the application.

     export SECRET_KEY='your secret key'
     # YOU MAY GENERATE A SECRET KEY USING: http://www.miniwebtool.com/django-secret-key-generator/